 Former Employees v.
 Lucasfilm Ltd.:

-We advised Lucasfilm Ltd. in an investigation by the U.S. Department of Justice and then represented Lucasfilm in a series of antitrust class actions brought by former employees of Lucasfilm, Google, Apple, Intel and Pixar.
+We advised Lucasfilm Ltd. in an investigation by the U.S. Department of Justice and then represented Lucasfilm in a series of antitrust class actions brought by former employees of Lucasfilm, Google, Apple and Pixar.
 Plaintiffs alleged unlawful agreements related to hiring and employee retention.
 Plaintiffs and Lucasfilm reached a preliminary settlement of plaintiffs’ claims in July 2013.

 Plaintiffs v.
 National Milk Producers Federation et al:

 We are defending one of the largest dairy producers in the country from an antitrust class action.
 Plaintiffs claim the dairy producers illegally conspired to raise market prices of milk, costing consumers $9.55 billion.